Definition 1: Definition and Argument

 Definition by exemplification approaches the meaning of a word by giving an example of its use:

 What is a hoax?
-Well, that is, for example, remember when reputable media announced that blondes and blonds would disappear by 2202?
+Well, that is, for example, remember when reputable media announced that blonds would disappear by 2202?
 [1]

-The example given, if prototypical, provides a good basis to capture the meaning of the word.
+The example given, if prototypical, provides a good basis for understanding the meaning of the word.

 2.2.2 Definition by enumeration (in extension)

-Definitions in extension proceed through the enumeration of all the individuals the word or expression refers to.
-Thus, the expression “conventional binary logic connector” is defined in extension as a member of the set {~, &, V, W}, S. Connective
+Definitions in extension proceed by the enumerating all the individuals to which the word or expression refers to.
+Thus, the expression “conventional binary logic connector” is defined in extension as a member of the set {~, &, V, W, →}, S. Connective

 A democracy is a state mentioned in the list of democracies established in the Democracy Dictionary:

-Syldavia is a democracy since it is on the “Democracy List”.
+Syldavia is a democracy because it is on the “Democracy List”.

-Definition by extension provides the basis for case-by-case arguments.
-If “honestly acquired money” is defined as acquired “either through work, inheritance, financial investment, or winning the lottery”, then it can be indirectly proved that a sum of money was ill-gotten by showing that it has been acquired neither by work, nor by inheritance, nor is the legitimate product of a financial investment, etc.
+The definition by extension provides the basis for case-by-case arguments.
+If “honestly acquired money” is defined as acquired “either through work, inheritance, financial investment, or winning the lottery”, then it can be indirectly proven that a sum of money is ill-gotten by showing that it was neither acquired by work, nor by inheritance, nor is the legitimate product of a financial investment, and so on.

 2.3.1 Operational definition

-Operational definition associates a term X with a set of operations permitting to determine whether or not that individual is an X. An operational definition do not say what an X essentially is; it simply indicates how to find all the individuals X refers to.
+An operational definition associates a notion X with a set of operations that make it possible permitting to determine whether or not that individual is an X. An operational definition does not say what X is in essence; it simply indicates how to find all individuals to which X refers.

-The expression “prime number” is defined as “a number that is only divisible by itself and by the unit”.
-This definition unambiguously determines whether or not a given number is a prime number.
+The term “prime number” is defined as “a number which is divisible only by itself and by the unit”.
+This definition unambiguously determines whether or not a given number is a prime or not.

 2.3.3 Functional definitions

-As operational definitions, functional definitions do not consider the essence, or the technical design of the instrument named.
+As operational definitions, functional definitions do not consider the ature, or the technical design of the named instrument.
 The referent is characterized in terms of its functions, goals, objectives.
-To know what a compass is, is to know that, it points north (magnetic), and is used accordingly.
+Knowing what a compass is, is knowing that, it points (magnetic) north, and is used accordingly.

 2.4 Describing the meaning of the word